Table of Contents

 Cognitive Behavioral Therapy (CBT)

 Cognitive Behavioral Therapy is a very effective approach for treating anxiety disorders.
-CBT teaches people to recognize problematic thought patterns and behaviors that lead to fear and worry, and work on changing the thoughts and behaviors before they lead to greater symptoms.
+CBT teaches people to recognize negative thoughts and behaviors that lead to fear and worry, and offers tools for positively changing the unhealthy thoughts and behaviors.

 Exposure Therapy